ggandor/leap.nvim/README.md

    time).

  * **Remote actions**: do operations at a distance, or even predefine remote text objects for extra comfort.
-For example, yanking a paragraph from a different window can be as simple as typing `yarp`, then pointing to anywhere within the paragraph with a regular leaping motion as the "laser pen".
+For example, cloning a paragraph from a different window can be as simple as typing `yarp`, then pointing to anywhere within the remote paragraph with a leaping motion as the "laser pen" (no jumping back and pasting needed).
+You can even use the native search command (`/`) for the jump, to operate on off-screen regions.

 ## 🚀 Getting started